Clan MacDonald of Keppoch: 17th century

-Jacobite Uprising of 1689

-During the Jacobite rising of 1689, the MacDonalds of Keppoch laid siege to the town of Inverness.
-Shortly afterwards, the MacDonalds of Keppoch fought at the Battle of Killiecrankie, in which the Jacobites won victoriously.

 18th century

-Jacobite Uprising of 1715

 During the Jacobite rising of 1715, Clan MacDonald of Keppoch were indirectly involved in the siege of Inverness (1715).
 General Wade's report on the Highlands in 1724, estimated the clan strength at 220 men.
 Coll MacDonald and his clansmen would eventually fight for the Jacobites at the Battle of Sheriffmuir.
 After the Jacobite Rising of 1715 failed, Coll MacDonald suffered exile in France for a time, but retained his power after the Rising, eventually dying in 1729.